Design of phase III trials with long-term survival outcomes based on short-term binary results: Sample Size based on short-term outcomes and survival-by-responders endpoints

 \subsubsection{Sample size based on interpretable parameters}

-The prior information needed to compute the sample size might be in terms of different summary statistics.
+Sample size calculations always depend on a number of factors that have to be estimated from pilot studies, literature, or educated guesses based on clinical experience.
+The proposed sample size computation \eqref{SS-mixture} relies on the expected parameters for the responder rates, the survival distributions, and survival censoring function.
+This prior information might be obtained in terms of different summary statistics.
 In this section, we propose three distinct sets of summaries; choosing one or another would depend on the previous information on the survival functions for responders and non-responders.
 These three summary statistics are essentially equivalent under our distributional assumptions.

 In this section, we assume that both responders and non-responders survival functions follow exponential distributions.
-Similar derivations, if Weibull distributions are assumed, can be found in the supplementary material.
+Similar derivations, if Weibull distributions are assumed, can be found in the Supplementary Material.
 The censoring distribution is assumed to be exponential.

 Researchers should have the response rate in the control group, $p^{(0)}$, the anticipated effect due to the intervention in the response rate, $\delta_p$, and the scale parameter for the censoring distribution.
 Furthermore, one of the following three sets of summaries are needed: \begin{itemize} \item \textbf{Summary statistics (I): Sample size based on ($m_{r}^{(0)}$, $m_{nr}^{(0)}$, $m_{r}^{(1)}-m_{r}^{(0)}$, $m_{nr}^{(1)}-m_{nr}^{(0)}$):}\\ We would need the mean survival time for responders and non-responders distributions in the control group, $m_{r}^{(0)}$ and $m_{nr}^{(0)}$, and the differences in mean survival time for responders and non-responders, $m_{r}^{(1)}-m_{r}^{(0)}$ and $m_{nr}^{(1)}-m_{nr}^{(0)}$, respectively.